intuiface/NexmosphereIA/README.md

 This project contains a Nexmosphere Interface Asset for Intuiface Player & Composer.

-The [Nexmosphere](https://nexmosphere.com) Interface Asset enables you to communicate with Nexmosphere devices from within an Intuiface experience.
+The [Nexmosphere](https://nexmosphere.com) Interface Asset enables you to communicate with Nexmosphere devices from within an Intuiface experience running on Windows or Android devices.

 This Interface Asset was developed to communicate with all Nexmosphere controllers:
 * [XN RANGE | NANO CONTROLLERS](https://nexmosphere.com/product-category/xn-nano/)
 * [XM RANGE | MODULAR CONTROLLERS](https://nexmosphere.com/product-category/xm-range/)